DefaultBanda/SnakeCade/README.md

 ## License
-This project is released under the MIT License.
+This project is released under the Creative Commons Zero v1.0 Universal License.
 See the LICENSE file for more details.